GerritCodeReview/summit_2021/speakers.md

 ### Ian Gauthier - Flywheel.io {#igauthier}

 Ian is a recent Master's graduate from [McGill University](https://www.mcgill.ca/), where he studied Software Engineering with a particular focus on Software Modelling and Software Repository Mining.
 Ian currently works at Flywheel.io.

+### Marcin Czech - GerritForge {#mczech}

+Marcin is a Senior Software Engineer at GerritForge where he contributes to the OpenSource Gerrit Code Review project.

+Over the last two years he has been involved in the design and development of numerous parts of the Gerrit ecosystem, such as: Gerrit core, multi-site, events-broker(Kafka and AWS Kinesis) and pull-replication.